MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-content-explorer.md

 ### Sensitivity labels

 A [sensitivity label](sensitivity-labels.md) is simply a tag that indicates the value of the item to your organization.
 It can be applied manually, or automatically.
 Once applied it gets embedded in the document and will follow it everywhere it goes.
-Sensitivity label enables various protective behaviors, such as mandatory watermarking or encryption.
+A sensitivity label enables various protective behaviors, such as mandatory watermarking or encryption.
 With end point protection enabled you can even prevent an item from leaving your organizational control.

 ### Retention labels